FindBestKB

 Disclosure: We may earn a commission when you purchase through our links.
 This doesn’t affect our editorial independence.
 Learn more

-Comparison · Last updated: April 2026
+Comparison · Last verified: April 17, 2026

-Notion vs Confluence: Which Knowledge Base Wins?
+Notion vs Confluence (2026): Which Knowledge Base Wins?

 The honest take: If your engineers already use Jira, use Confluence.
 Full stop.
 The Jira ↔ Confluence integration is the only reason Confluence still wins deals in 2026.